-These are the most lamentable series of incidents that have happened in the Church over the last century.
+These are among the most damaging incidents that have happened in the Church's history.
 Anyone who abuses a position of trust to harm another has violated not only the laws of our society but also the law of God.
 Those who are guilty should be immediately removed from their duties and exposed to the mechanisms of modern justice.
-Thankfully, the formation process of priests has become much more rigorous in the 15-30 years since the vast majority of these cases happened.
+Those in power, including those at the highest level, who enabled them should step aside and let someone with backbone take over.
+Jesus said:

 The greatest persecution of the Church today, was born from the sins